tytydraco/yessleep/out/I_used_to_be_a_soldier_We_fought_something_worse_than_humans_Part_3.md

 I nodded.

 Sergei was already bandaging his leg.
-Several empty syringes lied near him.
-He showed me thumb up and kept wrapping the bandage over his limb.
+Several empty syringes lay near him.

 I heard Batu chuckle.

 “What’s the matter?”
 I asked.

-“We really should stop getting ourselves in situations like this,” he said humorously.
+“We really should stop getting ourselves in the situations like this,” he said humorously.

-I grinned and shook my head.
+I grinned.